pphatdev/luna-date/CONTRIBUTING.md

-# Contributing to Luna Date
+# Contributing to Lunar Date

-Thank you for your interest in contributing to Luna Date!
+Thank you for your interest in contributing to Lunar Date!
 This guide will help you get started.

 ## Development Setup